-In PY2023, the city will continue to place an emphasis on affordable housing.
-A total of five CDBG activities and two HOME activities will fund the creation of new or maintenance of existing affordable housing.
-A total of \$1,273,747 in CDBG PY2023 entitlement funds, as well as \$509,912 in PY2023 HOME funds will be used towards the improvement of affordable housing or supporting the neighborhoods where affordable housing is located.
+In PY2024, the city will continue to place an emphasis on affordable housing.
+A total of seven CDBG activities and all HOME activities will fund the creation of new or maintenance of existing affordable housing.
+A total of \$1,354,587 in CDBG funds, as well as \$509,944 in PY2024 HOME funds will be used towards the improvement of affordable housing or supporting the neighborhoods where affordable housing is located.
 Finally, HOME-ARPA dollars granted to the city will provide tenant based rental assistance for the homeless and/or special needs populations.